jcalopes/workouts-service/README.md

 This service is responsible for managing workouts data.

 ## Tech Stack
-This API was built using express.js web framework for node.js.
-THe persistence of data is assured by non-relational database Mongo.
+This API was built using Express JS web framework for Node JS written in Typescript.
+The persistence of data is assured by non-relational database Mongo.

 ## How to run locally
 Before running the server locally, you should go under dev-setup folder and run: